Same-sex marriage in the Netherlands: Opposition

 In 2007, controversy arose when the new Fourth Balkenende Cabinet announced in its policy statement that officials who object to same-sex marriage on principle may refuse to marry such couples.
 Some Labour and GroenLinks dominated municipal councils opposed this policy, claiming that the job of a registrar is to marry all couples, not only opposite-sex couples.
 The opposition parties stated that if a registrar opposed same-sex marriages, they should not hold that post.
 The municipality of Amsterdam announced that they would not comply with this policy, and that registrars there would still be obliged to marry same-sex couples.
 In reaction to this, many other municipalities announced their rejection of this proposal as well.
 The cabinet claimed that this issue lay solely within the remit of the central government.
 In practice, municipalities could decide whether or not to hire registrars who object to marrying same-sex couples.

 Before 2014, civil servants could refuse to marry same-sex couples as long as the municipality ensured that other civil servants were available to solemnize the marriage.
 In 2014, a law was passed that made it illegal for all marriage officiants to refuse their services to same-sex couples.

 Royal same-sex weddings

 In October 2021, Prime Minister Mark Rutte confirmed that members of the Dutch royal family may enter into a same-sex marriage without having to forfeit the crown or lose their royal title and privileges or their place in the line of succession.
-Previously, the government held that if an heir wanted to marry a partner of the same sex, they would have to forfeit their right to the throne.
+Previously, the government had held that if an heir wanted to marry a partner of the same sex, they would have to forfeit their right to the throne.